EdAguilarB/AsymBench/README.md

 - The SMILES columns are listed in `smiles_columns` in the YAML config
 - All SMILES columns listed there are used to build the graph representation; other columns are ignored
 - For **bespoke / precomputed representations**, a separate CSV or Parquet file may be provided containing pre-computed numerical features indexed by the same ID column
+- **Reaction/experimental variables** (temperature, time, concentration, etc.) can be kept as additional numeric columns in the same CSV and referenced via `reaction_features` in the YAML config (see below)

 ### Bespoke features CSV